adolfoggc/pa-kua/README.md

 * Rspec-rails 5.0.1

 ## Setup
 You will need to include an yml file for your environmental variables.
-This is the default file
+Create a file on `/config/application.yml`, copy this sample and change the variable default values as you desire

 ```ruby
 default: &default